popy2k14/SOAS/README.md

   language: "EN" #NL and DE are also supported
   alarm_file: alarm.flac
   language: "EN" #NL and DE are also supported
+  alarm_off_button_single_click_time: 1s #max time in seconds, which the alarm off button can be pressed to recognize the press

 packages:
   remote_package_shorthand: github://skons/soas/alarm-clock-soas.yaml@main